realworldocaml/book/en/02-guided-tour.md

-The `|` character separates the different cases of the variant (the first `|` is optional), and each case has a tag, like `Circle`, `Rect` and `Scene`, to distinguish that case from the others.
+The `|` character separates the different cases of the variant (the first `|` is optional), and each case has a tag, like `Circle`, `Rect` and `Segment`, to distinguish that case from the others.
 Here's how we might write a function for testing whether a point is in the interior of some element of a list of `scene_element`s.